QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     results = gmres!(c, A, y, log=true, maxiter = 1000)
     println("cond(A) = $(cond(Matrix(A))), $(results[end]) Norm error $(norm(A*c - y, Inf))")

 That method converged in 11 iterations.
-Now try it with an Incomplete LU preconditioner, we see it converges immediately.
+Now if we try it with an incomplete LU preconditioner, we see that it converges immediately.

 .. code-block:: julia